angloeastern/backend-code-challenge/README.md

 ## What are we looking for?

-Following aspects will be taken into the consideration while evaluating the solution.
+Following aspects will be taken into the consideration for the evaluation:

 * Code quality and testing
 * Code structure